-CBR applications have been deployed in a wide range of sectors, for example from pharmaceuticals to defence and aerospace, and from the Internet of Things and transportation, to poetry and music generation.
-However, a majority of these have been built using monolithic architectures that impose size and complexity constraints.
-As such, these applications have a barrier to adopting new technologies and remain prohibitively expensive in both time and cost, because changes in frameworks or languages affect the application directly.
+CBR applications have been deployed in a wide range of sectors, from pharmaceuticals; to defence and aerospace to IoT and transportation, to poetry and music generation; for example.
+However, a majority of these have been built using monolithic architectures which impose size and complexity constraints.
+As such these applications have a barrier to adopting new technologies and remain prohibitively expensive in both time and cost because changes in frameworks or languages affect the application directly.
 To address this challenge, we introduce a distributed and highly scalable generic CBR system, Clood, which is based on a microservices architecture.
 This splits the application into a set of smaller, interconnected services that scale to meet varying demands.
-Microservices are cloud-native architectures and, with the rapid increase in cloud-computing adoption, it is timely for the CBR community to have access to such a framework.
+Experimental results show that our Clood implementation retrieves cases at a fairly consistent rate as the casebase grows by several orders of magnitude and was over 3,700 times faster than a comparable monolithic CBR system when retrieving from half a million cases.
+Microservices are cloud-native architectures and with the rapid increase in cloud-computing adoption, it is timely for the CBR community to have access to such a framework.

 NKISI-ORJI, I., WIRATUNGA, N., PALIHAWADANA, C., RECIO-GARCIA, J.A. and CORSAR, D. 2020.
 Clood CBR: towards microservices oriented case-based reasoning.
 In Watson, I and Weber, R. (eds.)
 Case-based reasoning research and development: proceedings of the 28th International conference on case-based reasoning research and development (ICCBR 2020), 8-12 June 2020, Salamanca, Spain [virtual conference].
 Lecture notes in computer science, 12311.
 Cham: Springer [online], pages 129-143.
 Available from: https://doi.org/10.1007/978-3-030-58342-2_9